sagmansercan/sagmansercan.github.io/index.md

 Telemed - Part Time (3 days in a week)                        July 2015 – Aug 2017
 Software Developer

-* Developing and maintaining a medical desktop software that provides lots of image processing tools for visualization, measurement and analysis of MR images.
+* Developed and maintained a medical desktop software that provides many image processing tools for visualization, measurement, and analysis of MR images.
+(C++)
-* Writing code with OOP design in principle with the MVC model.
-* Contributed in planning, development, algorithm design, GUI design, database design.
+* Contributed to planning, development, algorithm, GUI, and database design.
-* Demonstraiting the product to the radiologists
+* Demonstrated the product to the radiologists, collecting feedback.

 Tech stack:
 * C++